 Interest over time is represented as a number between 0-100 at certain points over time.
 It reflects how many searches have been done for a particular term relative to the total number of searches done on Google over time.
 They don’t represent absolute search volume numbers.

-Below is a comparison between the terms “search engine optimization” (blue), “SEO” (red), “search engine marketing” (yellow), and “content marketing” (green).
-Notice “content marketing” didn’t really become a relevant search term until about 2013.
-Also notice that “search engine optimization” was more a popular search term than “SEO” in years past but the interest gap has closed recently.
+Below is a comparison between the terms “search engine optimization” (blue), “search engine marketing” (red), and “content marketing” (yellow).
+Notice that “content marketing” has been a more a popular search term than “search engine marketing”.

-While most of the keyword data found in the organic section of Google Analytics is labeled as (not provided), there is a section under “Acquisition” that contains 3 months worth of good data.
+While most of the keyword data found in the organic section of Google Analytics is labeled as (not provided), there is a section under “Acquisition” that contains your Search Console data if you have linked up both platforms.

 Even with Google hiding most of its keyword data in Google Analytics, there are still many resources that Google offers (for free) that can be extremely useful for webmasters and SEOs to identify relevant keywords for optimizing their content.